Nqobileee/Foot-Tile-Color-Detector/README.md

-The original single-file, no-build-tool app that detects which colored tile ([mat-layout.svg](public/mat-layout.svg)) a foot is standing on via pixel-color occlusion (no ML) still works standalone — see [legacy/foot-tile-color-detector.html](legacy/foot-tile-color-detector.html).
-Serve it directly (e.g. `npx serve legacy`) if you just need that tool.
+The original single-file, no-build-tool app that detects which colored tile ([mat-layout.svg](public/mat-layout.svg)) a foot is standing on via pixel-color occlusion (no ML) still works standalone — see..
+[legacy/foot-tile-color-detector.html](legacy/foot-tile-color-detector.html).
+Serve it
+directly (e.g. `npx serve legacy`) if you just need that tool.